What is Shoplifting?

 or switches price tags while in the store and then walks past the cashiers,

 he/she is likely to be arrested and charged with shoplifting.
-Only the

-to pay or not, if you attempt to leave a store with unpaid merchandise
+you meant to pay or not, if you attempt to leave a store with unpaid merchandise

 and are caught, you will likely be criminally charged.
+For this reason,

-Call (213) 481-6811 to schedule a consultation with a Los Angeles shoplifting defense lawyer.
+Request a free and confidential case review with a Los Angeles shoplifting defense lawyer.